matthewchaw/worm-picker/README.md

 ____________________________________________________________
 ## What is a worm-picker?

 Worm picker is a simple desktop app built on Python's tkinter module.
-This app allows the user to keep track of up to thousands of C. elegans experimental strains.
+This app allows the user to keep track of thousands of C. elegans experimental strains.
 Capabilities include:
 1. Adding strains to your database
 2. Viewing acute status and information on current strains
 3. Determining daily and weekly tasks pertaining to maintenance